'You didn't deserve to be thrown out' - Messi slams Barcelona over Suarez exit in explosive & emotional Instagram post | Goal.com

 Suarez had starred for the Blaugrana, with one of the most devastating partnerships in world football struck up between two talented South Americans.

-That bond has now being broken, much to the disgust of a disgruntled Messi.
+That bond has now been broken, much to the disgust of a disgruntled Messi.

 The Barca superstar has posted on Instagram: “I had already begun to imagine it but today I went into the dressing room and it truly dawned on me.
 It's going to be so difficult to not continue to share every day with you both on the pitches and away from them.

 “We're going to miss you so much.
-We spent many years together, many mates, many lunches and many dinners.
+We spent many years together, many lunches and many dinners.
 So many things we will never forget, all the time we spent together.

 “It will be strange to see you in another shirt and much more to come up against you on the pitch.
 You deserved a farewell that fit with who you are: one of the most important players in the history of the club.
 Someone who achieved great things for the team and on an individual level.